Central Coast farmers say recent storm made positive impact on crops and fields | NewsChannel 3-12

 He calls the recent rain a blessing.

 “It couldn't have been a better rain for us.
-It was slow, it was gentle, it was over in a couple of days time,” said Talley.
-“It wasn't like it was 4 inches in two hours, where everything would just run off. this was a perfect rain, just what the doctor ordered.”
+It was slow, it was gentle, it was over in a couple of days' time,” said Talley.
+“It wasn't like it was four inches in two hours, where everything would just run off.
+This was a perfect rain, just what the doctor ordered.”

-Other farmers said this rain is still not enough though, even if it's helpful.
+Other farmers said this rain is still not enough, even if it's helpful.

 “It is not enough to drive that moisture to the aquifer,” said Ikeda Brothers co-owner Tom Ikeda.